The University of Texas at Austin- What Starts Here Changes the World

 Who can I marry?

-As long as your spouse is 16 or older and has their parental consent, not a relative of yours within the first degree of blood relationship (no you cannot marry your first cousin), and neither of you is already married, the joinder is legal.
+As long as your spouse is 18 or older-or is 16 or 17 and has parental consent-and is not a relative of yours within the first degree of blood relationship (no, you cannot marry your first cousin), and as long as neither of you is already married, the joinder is legal.

 Can I get an annulment from the State if things do not work out?